 The death of a loved one is always painful and difficult to cope with.
 This is especially true of cases where the death was caused by another person’s incompetence, carelessness, or failure to take appropriate medical measures.
 Pursuant to Pa.
 Cons.
 Stat. § 8301(a), Pennsylvania legally defines wrongful death as “the death of an individual caused by the wrongful act or neglect or unlawful violence or negligence of another.”
 Pennsylvania wrongful death claims must be filed by the person who represent’s the decedent’s estate.
 Depending on the circumstances of the death, you may be able to receive compensation for damages such as burial and funeral costs, medical expenses prior to death, and any earnings or benefits which are lost.

 If your elderly loved one has been hurt by abuse or neglect, or if he or she passed away due to avoidable injury or illness, your family may be eligible for compensation.
-To arrange for a private case evaluation completely free of charge, call nursing home abuse attorney Brent Wieand at (877) 654-3887, or contact The Nursing Home Injury Help Center online to get started.
+To arrange for a private case evaluation completely free of charge, contact the Wieand Law Firm LLC today.

-Disclosure: Attorney Brent Wieand’s office is located in Philadelphia, PA.
-We happily serve clients throughout all of Pennsylvania and New Jersey.
+Disclosure: This website is provided for informational purposes only and is not legal advice.
+The Wieand Law Firm is based in Philadelphia, PA.
+We proudly serve clients throughout all of Pennsylvania and New Jersey.